DavidGcastro/Reach/README.md

 All other routes are shared – left and right components are always paired to a url.

-Have these components as siblings would eventually give me more trouble than expected.
+Having these components as siblings would eventually give me more trouble than expected.

 ### Problems Faced